 - Many shops that put cash aside did not worry about getting through this

-- The pandemic was the single biggest stress test on your business
+- The pandemic was the single most stress test on your business

 - Many shops got the PPP money and EILD has provided them a strong cash position